This homemade turmeric toothpaste is not only remineralising your teeth, it’s whitening them at the same time! The secret? Turmeric.

 - may reduce tooth decay and signs of gum disease

-Coconut oil is my favourite oil to use in any homemade toothpaste.
+Coconut oil (affiliate link) is my favourite oil to use in any homemade toothpaste.
 It has many benefits and is scientifically proven to be particularly helpful for oral care.

 The only (maybe) annoying thing about coconut oil is that it liquefies at 24°C/76°F (and solidifies below this temperature).
 This can be quite a pain when you want to make this turmeric toothpaste for a tube.

-Alternatively, you can use fractionated coconut oil which stays liquid at all times.
+Alternatively, you can use fractionated coconut oil (affiliate link) which stays liquid at all times.
 Apparently, there’s no difference when it comes to the benefits (but there’s a difference in price…).

 Coconut oil can do so much for us: it reduces harmful bacteria and plaque buildup, fights gingivitis and is able to prevent tooth decay.